awsdocs/amazon-connect-admin-guide/doc_source/enable-wisdom.md

 1. One for the Wisdom domain, used to encrypt the excerpt provided in the recommendations\.

-1. Another to encrypt the content imported from Salesforce and ServiceNow\.
+1. Another to encrypt the content imported from Salesforce, ServiceNow, and ZenDesk\.
 Note that Wisdom search indices are always encrypted at rest using an AWS owned key\.

 Step\-by\-step instructions for creating these KMS keys are provided in [Step 1: Add integration](#enable-wisdom-step1)\.